cavaliercoder/sysinv/README.md

 ## ![SysInv Logo](SysInv-Icon-32x32.png) SysInv

+## !!!
+DEPRECATED !!!
+This project is deprecated and being rewrittens as [si](https://github.com/cavaliercoder/si).

 ### Synopsis

 SysInv is a native Windows command line app written in C++ which enumerates hardware and software resources on a local system.